markomanninen/hyml/doc/index.rst

 HyML can be installed effortlessly with `pip <https://pip.pypa.io/en/latest/installing/>`__:

-`pip install hyml`
+    `$ pip install hyml`

-HyML requires of cource Python and Hy on computer.
-Hy will be automaticly installed, if it wasn't already.
+HyML requires of cource Python and Hy on a computer.
+Hy will be automaticly installed, or updated at least to version 0.12.1, if it wasn't already.

 Environment check
 ~~~~~~~~~~~~~~~~~

-You should check that your environment meets the same as mine.
+You should check that your environment meets the same requirements than mine.
 My environment for the sake of clarity:

 .. code:: lisp